nalej/docs/tutorials/dockerappinnalej.md

 The first thing that needs to be tackled is the app descriptor, which is what you need to include the app in the system.

-[Remember how to create your own app descriptor?](../applications/app_descriptors.md) I'm sure you do.
+[Do you remember how to create your own app descriptor?](../applications/app_descriptors.md) I'm sure you do.
 I'm also sure you still have nightmares from trying to get the correct structure for your application.
 The thing is, just by modifying and adding a couple of sections your descriptor will be good to go.

 So, your app descriptor for a normal app would be something like this: